-(a) "Qualified Property"
+(a) "Qualified property"

-- every existing residential real property located in Puerto Rico suitable for family living, not occupied or occupied for residential purposes, that is not a New Construction Property, or - every existing nonresidential real property located in Puerto Rico that is sold between January 1 and December 31, 2011 and which sale price does not exceed \$3,000,000.
+- every existing residential real property located in Puerto Rico suitable for family living, not occupied or occupied for residential purposes, that is not a New Construction Property, or - every existing nonresidential real property located in Puerto Rico that is sold between January 1, 2012 and June 30, 2013 and which sale price does not exceed \$3,000,000.

-(b) "New Construction Property"
+(b) "New construction property"

-- all newly built residential real property located in Puerto Rico, suitable for family living that has not been occupied and that is acquired from a Developer. - every house model consisting of a ground level, two levels or an elevated level that is pre-designed or pre-fabricated reinforced concrete purchased from a bona fide pre-design or pre-fabrication company and which plans have been approved by the Regulations and Permits Administration (ARPE) on or before December 30, 2009, except by means of a waiver from Secretary of the Department of Consumer Affairs.
+all newly built residential real property located in Puerto Rico, suitable for family living that has not been occupied and that is acquired from a Developer.

+For real property to be considered as New Construction Property, the seller of the real property shall certify in writing to the purchaser, by affidavit, on or before the date of acquisition, that the real property is of new construction and has not been previously occupied: or every house model consisting of a ground level, two levels or an elevated level that is pre-designed or pre-fabricated in reinforced concrete purchased from a bona fide pre-design or pre-fabrication company and which plans have been approved by the Regulations and Permits Administration (ARPE) on or before December 30, 2009, except by means of a waiver from Secretary of the Department of Consumer Affairs.